 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is wound cleansing the most important first step after an animal bite?
+Why is immediate wound cleansing important after an animal bite?

 Open an interactive chat with Bash

-What are the guidelines for rabies prophylaxis after a raccoon bite?
+How is the need for rabies prophylaxis determined after an animal bite?

 Open an interactive chat with Bash